Skip to content

 Mouse Operations

-By default, the mouse snaps to the nearest object, which is the previewed with different color.
-When clicked with the primary mouse button, object is selected and it becomes a new active object.
+By default, the mouse snaps to the nearest object, which is previewed with different color.
+When clicked with the primary mouse button, the object is selected and it becomes a new active object.

 Some modes (such as adding a new line) accept both existing object coordinates and mouse coordinates anywhere on the screen.
 Same snapping principle applies here: if the mouse is near enough for snapping preview, the object coordinates are used.
-Otherwise mouse location on the screen is used.
+Otherwise the mouse location on the screen is used.

-Note that the mouse location is valid only in the 2D-mode.
-Existing object coordinates can be used also in 3D-mode.
+Note that the mouse location is valid only in the 2D mode.
+Existing object coordinates can be used also in 3D mode.

 Continuous movement